joesocktwo/Wall-Street-Bets-Master-Doc/Banking Fundamental Analysis/Banca Monte dei Paschi di Siena.md

 > The balance sheet of the Monte dei Paschi di Siena bank is under the lens after the publication of the 2019 financial results .
 Little more than 3 years have passed since that fateful capital increase, at the time the government needed to set up a 20 billion euro fund to save MPS and other troubled credit institutions.

-> The losses of Monte dei Paschi di Siena in 2019 are expected to exceed € 1 billion .
-Furthermore, this is not an unexpected figure, but also according to analysts who estimated the red of Mps between 900 million euros and 1.29 billion euros .
+> The losses of Monte dei Paschi di Siena in 2019 are expected to exceed €1 billion.
+Furthermore, this is not an unexpected figure, but also according to analysts who estimated the red of Mps between 900 million euros and 1.29 billion euros.

-> Finally, again with regards to revenues, we report a drop of 27% compared to the previous fiscal year, the turnover stands at 3.22 billion euros .
+> Finally, the banks reports a drop of 27% compared to the previous fiscal year, the turnover stands at 3.22 billion euros .

 ### Monte Paschi CEO Won’t Seek New Term After April Meeting (Feb 20 2020)